dimitriskokoretsis/qPCR.CFX.process/README.md

 ## Installation

-You can install `qPCR.CFX.process` package from [GitHub](https://github.com/) by using the `devtools` package.
+You can install the `qPCR.CFX.process` package from [GitHub](https://github.com/) by using the `devtools` package.
 If `devtools` is not installed in your system, install it with the following line: